Tony Hsieh, retired Zappos CEO, dies at 46

 No details were released on how he died.

 Hsieh recently retired from Zappos after 20 years leading the company.
-He worked to revitalize the Las Vegas area.
+The online shoe retailer shared a tribute on social media late Friday.

+“The world has lost a tremendous visionary and an incredible human being,” the statement said.
+“His spirit will forever be a part of Zappos.”

+Hsieh graduated from Harvard University and joined the company — then called ShoeSite.com — in 1999.
+Zappos was sold to Amazon for $1.2 billion in 2009, but Hsieh had remained with the company until his retirement.

 “Tony Hsieh played a pivotal role in helping transform Downtown Las Vegas,” Gov. Steve Sisolak tweeted Friday night.
 “Kathy and I send our love and condolences to Tony’s family and friends during this difficult time.”